cockroachdb/docs/v2.1/create-security-certificates.md

 File name pattern | File usage
 -------------|------------
 `ca.crt`     | CA certificate
-`node.crt`   | Server certificate. <br><br>`node.crt` must be signed by `ca.crt` and must have `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Name` field
+`node.crt`   | Server certificate. <br><br>`node.crt` must be signed by `ca.crt` and must have `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Name` field.
 `node.key`   | Key for server certificate

 ### Client key and certificates

 File name pattern | File usage
 -------------|------------
-`ca.crt`     | CA certificate
+`ca.crt`     | CA certificate.
 `client.<user>.crt` | Client certificate for `<user>` (e.g., `client.root.crt` for user `root`). <br><br> Must be signed  by `ca.crt`.
 Also, `client.<username>.crt` must have `CN=<user>` (for example, `CN=marc` for `client.marc.crt`)
 `client.<user>.key` | Key for the client certificate

 Note the following:

 - The `node.crt` file created using the `cockroach cert` commands is multi-functional, which means the same certificate is presented when the node acts as a server as well as a client.
 To make the certificate multi-functional, the `node.crt` created using the `cockroach cert` command has `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Name` field.
-This is needed to make sure we are indeed talking to a CockroachDB node, and not a man-in-the-middle.
+This is needed to make sure that, when the node is acting as a client, it is indeed connected to another CockroachDB node, not a man-in-the-middle.

 - The CA key is never loaded automatically by `cockroach` commands, so it should be created in a separate directory, identified by the `--ca-key` flag.